 What’s challenging about private vet schools is that they often carry higher living expenses due to their location.

 Tufts College of Veterinary Medicine is in the Boston metro area.
 Penn College of Veterinary Medicine is in Philly.
-Western University of Health Sciences Vet Med is in Southern California.
+Western University of Health Sciences Vet Med is in Southern California, Pomona specifically.
+Use any cost comparison tool for cost of living and see how this adds to the cost.

-Not only do you get hit with the higher tuition, you also pay up on the higher rent, food costs, entertainment, transportation (in the form of higher car insurance), and more.
+Not only do you get hit with the higher vet school cost, but you also pay up on the higher rent, food costs, entertainment, transportation (in the form of higher car insurance), and more.
+Your financial resources are spread thin.

-Regardless of your balance after leaving a private vet school, you still have hope for a solid financial future using the income-driven repayment programs appropriately.
+Regardless of your balance after leaving a private vet school with a Doctor of Veterinary Medicine Degree, you still have hope for a solid financial future using the income-driven repayment programs appropriately.

 Cost of Attendance